 How to build the best vegan burrito bowl

 - Smoked paprika gives just the right amount of smokey flavor with heat.
-It’s a delicous secret ingredient to add smokiness to food without getting near the grill.
+It's a delicious secret ingredient to add smokiness to food without getting near the grill.

 - The rest of the heat in our spicy black beans comes from chili powder.
 Again, if you want really potent chili powder, go for the high-quality stuff.
 And don't buy too much at once.
 Spices lose their flavor over time, so it's best to buy smaller quantities that you'll lose before they die.